rp42dev/TattooSkWorkshop/README.md

 ### **User Stories**
 #### External Visitor goals
 1. Easy to navigate the website and to locate information about products and services.
-1. Good Product photography/gallery is an essential.
-1. Good description (sizes, price, colours etc..)
 1. To be able to connect with Tattoo artist on Social media.
-1. To be able to book an appointment for tattoo session or consultation.
+1. To be able contact for session or consultation appointment.
 1. To locate easily Contact and support details.

 #### Site owner goals
 1. Drive new customers to the website and retain existing costumers.
-1. Maximize sales Conversion rate - Offer range of Special Offers and deals.
 1. Build trust with customers - Providing with social media links.
 1. Customer Support – Improve customer satisfaction through better service.
-1. Provide potential customers with online booking options.
-1. Owner's backend management interface for content managment and bookings.
+1. Owner's backend management interface for content management.

 # [&#8686;](#TATTOO-SK-WORKSHOP)
 ### **Strategy**
 #### The website needs to enable the User to:
 1. Easy navigate and find the styles that they are interested in.
-1. Easily select the Tatto styles that user wishes to.
+1. Easily select the Tattoo styles that user wishes to.
-1. To Book a Tattoo session/consultation
+1. Contact business for Booking a Tattoo session/consultation.
 1. Stay connected with the company via Social media links.
 1. To locate the map and address for the tattoo shop location.
-1. Be able to contact company if they have a query.

 #### The website needs to enable the company to:
 1. Be as unique as possible, clearly defining aesthetic with engaging and descriptive photography.
-1. Showcase brand, website needs to have great product images with clear description.
+1. Showcase brand, website needs to have good images.
-1. Provide offers, special deals, and increase potentialy new and existing customer retention and loyalty.
-1. Stay connected with customers by providing social media links and show off new products and reviews.
+1. Stay connected with customers by providing social media links.
-1. To enable Owner to update existing Photography and/or content.
+1. To enable Site Owner to update existing Photography and/or content.
 1. Provide the customers with contact information and support.
 1. Enable customers to find the business by providing with shop location and map.